 The shop sells high-end interior homewares and locally-made artisan goods– a must for design lovers.
 On any given day, you can find copper jewelry, artisanal soap, vases, terra cotta objects, linens, paper goods, wooden signs, and more.
 It’s a great place to buy locally-made souvenirs.
 The vibe is “artsy farmhouse chic,” and I absolutely love it.

-Don’t mind the ducks and chickens that roam freely amongst the flowers; fowl and flora coexist peacefully at this side-of-the-road sanctuary.
+Oh, and don’t mind the ducks and chickens that roam freely amongst the flowers; fowl and flora coexist peacefully at this side-of-the-road sanctuary.

 In the summer, Snug Harbor Farm also offers “flower foraging” and floral arrangement workshops in which guests can cut their own flowers from the garden right outside the studio.
 Check Snug Harbor’s events page for more info– or simply stop by to shop and smell the flowers.